elsiehupp/sync/Vala/Testing/TestPlan.md

 4.2 Do store password
   - Start to configure oC.
 Checkmark the "Do not store password.." checkbox.
-   = The password entry field is enabled and takes a passwd = No dialog pops up to ask for the passwd
+   = The password entry field is enabled and takes a password = No dialog pops up to ask for the password
-   = in oC config file the password appears and the nostoredpasswd param is false.
+   = in oC config file the password appears and the nostoredpassword param is false.
   - Restart oC.
    = Sync starts, no ask for password.